Dr. Rawan Atari-KhanRawan Atari-Khan, Ph.D.

 Assistant Professor, CRC

 I like to say that my research focus is on topics that people find difficult to talk about.
 My primary research focuses on people with disabilities and sexuality, sex education and the impact of sexual health on wellbeing.
 I recently completed a research project examining the role of self-compassion, humility and mindfulness on culturally responsive counseling and the experiences of students with talking about race and racism in the classroom.
-This has launched me into the realm of self-compassion and my current projects include the role of self-compassion for people with disabilities, and or people in the menopause transition.
+This has launched me into the realm of self-compassion and my current projects include the role of self-compassion for people with disabilities, and for people in the menopause transition.
 I also continue my work studying sexuality and sexual health.
 I am a certified Rehabilitation Counselor and have spent much of my career counseling and advocating for youth with disabilities, particularly around sexuality and healthy relationships education.
-My doctoral degree is in Rehabilitation Counselor Education from the University of Wisconsin Milwaukee, and I am an alumnus of Marquette University, having received my master's degree in public service and health administration as part of the Trinity Fellows program, after serving as a volunteer in the US Peace Corps.
+My doctoral degree is in Rehabilitation Counselor Education from the University of Wisconsin Madison, and I am an alumnus of Marquette University, having received my master's degree in public service and health administration as part of the Trinity Fellows program, after serving as a volunteer in the US Peace Corps.

 Dr. Kriofske Mainella will take on a new counseling psychology doctoral student for Fall 2025.